pmhalvor/website/README.md

 Changelog:
+- 1.1.2: Radio branch now has plots showing data from Azure storage
 - 1.1.1: Radio branch incorperating calls to the [Spotify API](developers.spotify.com)
 - 1.0.5: Code stored in database on server.
 Items served dynamically using Django.
 - 1.0.4: Notes stored in database on server.
 Page items are pulled dynamically using Django.